 The Digital Transmission Range (DTR) sensor provides a single analog and three digital inputs to the PCM.
 The PCM decodes these inputs to determine the driver-selected gear position (Park, Rev, Neutral, OD, 2, 1).

 This input device is checked for opens and invalid input patterns.
 (P0708 P0705)

-The Vehicle Speed Sensor (VSS) and Turbine Shaft Speed (TSS) sensor are digital inputs that are checked for rationality.
-If the engine rpm is above the torque converter stall speed and engine load is high, it can be inferred that the vehicle must be moving.
-If there is insufficient output from the VSS sensor, a malfunction is indicated (P0500).
+The Turbine Shaft Speed (TSS) sensor and Output Speed Sensor (OSS) are inputs that are checked for rationality.
+Provided one of the two speed sensors has sufficient signal and engine load is high enough and the engine speed is above the torque converter stall speed, it can be inferred that the vehicle must be moving.
 If there is insufficient output from the TSS sensor, a malfunction is indicated (P0715).
+If there is insufficient output from the OSS sensor, a malfunction is indicated (P0720).